The College Preparatory School: Retreats

 The school organizes a number of special retreats for each class.
 Freshman retreat is conducted at the Catholic Youth Organization's campsite near Occidental, California, and is designed to help students adjust to high school.
 Sophomores retreat on the American River and participate in a whitewater rafting trip.
 Junior retreat is an exercise in leadership training and involves extensive group discussion and activities on an outdoor ropes course.
 Seniors discuss the transition from high school to college, providing an informal setting to say goodbye before graduation.

 Intraterm

 An Intraterm period takes place in the week before spring break, and consists of special courses (such as pottery or Dungeons & Dragons), field studies (examples include trips to Seattle and Washington D.C.), and internships offered to students outside of the regular curriculum.
 Juniors may opt out of Intraterm classes or trips in order to visit colleges.
 Annual participation in Intraterm is a graduation requirement.

 College counseling

-College Prep has an intensive and individualized counseling process for college admissions – two counselors are staffed full-time, and students begin regularly meeting with their assigned counselor beginning in the middle of their Junior year.
+College Prep has an intensive and individualized counseling process for college admissions – two counselors are staffed full-time, and students begin regularly meeting with the counselors beginning in the middle of their Junior year.
 Individual meetings take place weekly, and students are required to attend periodic workshops regarding the admissions process.